timescale/docs/promscale/query-data/query-metrics.md

 | 2021-01-27 18:43:42.389+00 |           0 |       500 | {208,43,51,216}   |          43 |     51 |         216 |
 ```

-Where:
+In this output:

-* `series_id` uniquely identifies its measurements label set.
+* The `series_id` uniquely identifies the measurements label set.
 This enables
   efficient aggregation by series.
-* `labels` field, which contains an array of foreign keys to label key-value
+* The `labels` field contains an array of foreign keys to label key-value pairs
-pairs that make up the label set.
+  that make up the label set.
-* `<LABEL_KEY>_id` are separate fields for each label key in the label set, to simplify access.
+* The `<LABEL_KEY>_id` fields are separate fields for each label key in the
+  label set, to simplify access.

 ## Query values for label keys
 Each label key is expanded into its own column, which stores foreign key